tpereira-com-br/scrollto.js/README(EN).md

 #### scrollto.min.js

-1. Add in the element that will be clicked the attribute:
+1. Add the "scrollto" attribute to the element that will be clicked, set the target element's CSS selector as the attribute value:
 ```html
 <a scrollto = "CSS selector of the target element">
 ```